c3g/GenPipes_Docs/docs/source/tutorials/genpipes_in_the_cloud.rst

 -----------------------------------------------

 Use the ``squeue`` command to monitor the GenPipes analysis run through the `Slurm <https://slurm.schedmd.com/>`_ scheduler.
 For details on how to monitor scheduler jobs, refer to the job monitoring step in the tutorial :ref:`GenPipes on DRAC <doc_genpipes_tutorial>`.

+For more details on viewing log files and generating reports, refer to the section *Monitor Job Status* in the Tutorial: :ref:`GenPipes on DRAC servers<doc_genpipes_tutorial>`.

 .. note::